Do We Need Couples Therapy?

 As a therapist, I receive calls and see couples nearly every day who desire effective communication with their partner.

 Many couples need to heal from emotional wounds and repair current arguments and disagreements before they can find more satisfaction from the relationship.
+Healing, building and securing emotional connection, and understanding the painful patterns that you and your spouse fall into are all a part of our couples therapy.
+You will learn about how you and your partner intimately work and what those fights really mean.

 Topics that couples and marriage therapy can address include how to recover from betrayal, lack of trust, insecurity, regrettable conversations, arguments, sexual intimacy and emotional closeness, and address common mental filters we all fall into that prevent us from seeing possibilities and more.